Congress Proposes Legislation to Reauthorize Highlands Conservation Act

 Without assurance of long-term funding from Congress, the Highlands Conservation Act is severely limited in its ability to preserve land and complete important projects.
 Support for H.R.
 1281 and S.1627 are essential to achieving this goal.
 Building bipartisan support for this mutually beneficial program will serve to improve the environment and lives of those both within and surrounding the Highlands region.

-« PennDOT Provides Passage for PHTN in Upper Salford Circuit Trails Visual Assessment Project Kicks Off »
+« PennDOT Provides Passage for PHTN in Upper Salford Circuit Trails Visual Assessment Project Kick Off »